 KU Medical Center offers frequent opportunities to explore and enhance your understanding of diversity, equity and inclusion.
 Your practice and professional career both will benefit from thoughtful incorporation of these principles.

 Notification and Scheduling Performance Activities

-Undergraduate Programs - The letters A, B, C, D, I, F (and S and U for certain approved courses) are used in the School of Health Professions.
+Undergraduate Programs – The letters A, B, C, D, I, F (and S and U for certain approved courses) are used in the School of Health Professions.
 Departments may have specific policies about the requirements and outcomes for particular grades; students are responsible for this information.
-All other regulations on grading specified in the Handbook for Faculty and Other Unclassified Staff .
+All other regulations on grading specified in the Handbook for Faculty .

-Graduate School - The minimum criteria for grading is outlined in the Handbook for Faculty and Other Unclassified Staff ; the department may select higher criteria for graduate school performance.
+Graduate School – The minimum criteria for grading is outlined in the Handbook for Faculty ; the department may select higher criteria for graduate school performance.